j-escartin/ABC-Cars/README.md

 A project for Spring Security

-## Project Overview

-We have been approached by the ABC Cars Pte Ltd. We are tasked to build a website portal for the sole purpose of selling the company products, the cars.
-The requirements is that the user will be able to register in the portal using the registration page.
-The users of the portal can search using Make Page.
-Also, they can also view the car information after searching.
-The Used Car Sales Portal allow users to login and post a car for sale.

-There are two types of users in the portal: the Users and the Administrator.
-In the project they have similar roles, yet Administrator has the overall control on the website.

 ## Experience from the Project

 - Prepared a project plan to manage the Spring application development process